wxcctechsummit/wxcclabguides/NewDigital/1b_Engage_overview.md

 ---

-### Congratulations, you have compleated this section!
+### Congratulations, you have completed this section!
 ### We would like to keep track of your progress and make sure that we are giving you effective support.
-Please take approximately one minute to complete the short survey.
+Please take approximately one minute to complete a short survey.

 [Back to top](#table-of-contents)